tczhouyou/SALaT/README.md

 ## Setup
 The code was tested with tensorflow 2.0.
-Install the tensorflow environment by following https://www.tensorflow.org/install/pip
+Install the tensorflow environment by following https://www.tensorflow.org/install/pip:

+Create a new virtual environment by choosing a Python interpreter and making a ./venv directory to hold it:

+`$ python3 -m venv --system-site-packages ./venv`

+Activate the virtual environment using a shell-specific command:

+`$ source ./venv/bin/activate`

+When the virtual environment is active, your shell prompt is prefixed with (venv).
+Install packages within a virtual environment without affecting the host system setup.
+Start by upgrading pip:

+`(venv) $ pip install --upgrade pip`

+`(venv) $ pip install --upgrade tensorflow`

 For setting up other necessary packages, run:

-`python setup.py install`
+`(venv) $ python setup.py install`

 ## Experiments